ndebruin/PXE-boot/mirror-format.md

 # Formatting for HTTP/HTTPS Mirror for netbooting

-Set the URL of the mirror in `menus/boot.cfg`.
+Set the URL of the mirror on line 15 of `menus/menu.ipxe`.
+It defaults to the root of the server that loaded the iPXE menu.

 Can either be an subdomain, as in `boot.example.org`, or a path, such as `files.example.org/pxeboot`.